 There’s nothing like a nasty cold or stomach bug to turn our entire house, schedule, and life upside down.
 I read this little trick after we went through a particularly rough patch of illness where everyone was sick on and off for a cumulative three months.
 F.M.L.

-I don’t even like grape juice, but I do like not being sick more than about anything else.
+I don’t even like grape juice, but I do like not being sick more.
 Check out more about it here.

 Mom Hack #12: That DGAF Life

-Okay sure, DGAF is in the name of this blog.
+Okay sure, DGAF (don’t give a fuck) is the name of this blog.
 But if I didn’t practice what I preach then wtf is the point of any of this.

 When I first went back to work after becoming a mom, I cared deeply and passionately about everything that had to do with my baby’s food, sleep, and daily activities.
 And I had a good reason.
 Everything was incredibly new and exciting.
 I even made my own organic baby food on the weekend in what little time I had.